1963 South Vietnamese coup d'état: Lodge, Harkins and Felt meet with Diệm

 As Harkins and Felt prepared to leave, Diệm took Lodge aside for an individual discussion and repeatedly asked what the Americans wanted, repeating his request for 20 minutes.
-This was a trick on Diem's part, as the fake coup was about to start.
+This was a trick on Diệm's part, for the fake coup was about to begin.
 In reference to a United Nations inquiry over his repression of the Buddhists, Diệm claimed that Buddhists had been brainwashed by the Americans.
 Diệm claimed he had closed the pagodas because among the students were communists about to throw grenades and perpetrate bombings during the UN visit.
 The president also claimed that some Americans were planning a coup against him and promised to give Lodge names.
 The American ambassador replied with a poker face that he was committed to removing any of his countrymen who were involved in plotting, even though he was doing so himself.
 Lodge was not taken in by Diệm, as Washington had already told Diệm what reforms were necessary, such as the removal of Nhu and the use of the special forces to fight communists rather than dissidents; Diệm had not responded to US advice.
 Lodge knew that the real coup was in the offing and did not want to stop it, even if Diệm's overtures were genuine.

 Felt was unaware of impending events—as was Harkins—and hurried to Tân Sơn Nhứt Air Base for his noon flight.
 Before leaving, he held a press conference with Harkins and Đôn while the rebels were rolling into the city.
 Harkins spoke about the military situation with optimism; on the morning of the coup, the front page of the Stars and Stripes, a military newspaper, featured a piece with Harkins' sunny outlook, entitled "Viet Victory Near".
 While Felt and Harkins were talking, the officers were preparing to launch the coup at a lunchtime meeting at military headquarters next to the airport.
 Thinking of the situation, Đôn kept glancing at his watch while waiting for Felt to fly out.
 The three men were standing as they talked, and Đôn, overcome by nerves, chewed his gum "like a threshing machine", and could not stand still, frequently changing his footing as he talked.
 After Felt left, the runway was closed, and Đôn brushed off Harkins and quickly went away to get ready for the coup.